Iron-Ham/swift-commit-gen/Plan.md

 - Capture insights from TN3193: treat 4,096 tokens as the working ceiling, plan for multi-session strategies, and log when heuristics get close so we can react before `exceededContextWindowSize` fires.
 - Document how to validate token budgets using the Foundation Models Instruments profile run; bake those steps into our manual verification checklist.
 - Prepare heuristics to merge user-supplied annotations with existing prompts without duplicating repo metadata.
+- Design the LLM provider abstraction so we can add an OpenAI-compatible HTTP client that talks to local servers (Ollama, llama.cpp bridges, LM Studio) without changing existing call sites; defer streaming support for now.
+- Consider Linux/Windows support once we have an LLM provider abstraction.

 Phase 1: Project Foundations ✅
 ------------------------------